moderndatacompany/dataos.info/docs/resources/characteristics.md

 # this is where the Resource specific properties begin
 ```

-You can learn more about these Attributes on the page about [Resource Grammar](./resource_grammar.md).
+You can learn more about these attributes on the page: [Attributes of Resource section.](./resource_attributes.md)

 ### **Automation & Orchestration**